 - Create A Funnel – an email funnel will give you great insight into all potential customers and conversions.
 With this information on hand, you can easily pitch strategies to potential customers to turn them into loyal buyers.
 Your good reputation or word of mouth for your brand and product will ultimately increase your mailing list.

 - Create A Newsletter – you can design a creative newsletter for your brand, including an option to sign up or subscribe to all the people who read it to add to your mailing list.

-Keep in mind; you can use many more strategies in this regard.
-The worst thing you can do is buy the emails list.
+Remember that you can use many more strategies in this regard.
+The worst thing you can do is buy the email list.
 You will invest a lot of money into something that would not benefit you, especially in the long term.
 Thus, acquiring this list authentically is always the better alternative.

 Nowadays, many businesses use their websites and social media profiles to generate subscribers.
 You already read several such suggestions in the previous section, and here’s a more detailed overview of the types of subscriptions you can add to your site.

 The first type of subscription you’ll use can be a header bar.
 The header bar appears on the top of your website.
 It comes with a CTA that encourages people to join and a place where to put your email address.
 Those email addresses are directly added to your email marketing list.